AmyHannahMorgan/Simple-slideshow/README.md

 ```html
 <slideshow>
 	<div class="slideshowControls">

 	</div>
 </slideshow>
 ```
 Once these container elements have been created you can begin adding functionalliy to the slideshow controls.
 Firstly add two `<button>` elements to the slideshowControls div.
 Then add a `<div>` element with the class `slideshowBar`.
 The buttons will become your previous and next slide buttons and the slideshowBar div will display the number of slides in the slideshow and allow for unorderd navigation of the slideshow by the user.
-Your slideshow element sould now look like this:
+Your slideshow element should now look like this:

 ```html
 <slideshow>